Trussville, Alabama: Economy

 The 2014 median family income was $94,875, with 1.1% of families living below the poverty line.
 The unemployment rate was 5.8%, and the city's future job growth is predicted to be 32.3%.
 The city's sale tax rate is 10% and the income tax rate is 5%.

 Approximately 88% of Trussville residents are employed in white collar occupations.
 The most popular jobs in Trussville are in sales and administration, which account for 28% of all positions.
 Management, business, and finance positions made up 24% of all jobs, followed by healthcare professionals at 9% and educators at 8%.

 Trussville has seen extensive retail development over the past twenty years, especially along Highway 11 by the I-459 exit and along Chalkville Mountain Road by the I-59 exit.

+Government

+Trussville operates under a mayor/city council form of government.
+As of 2023, Trussville's mayor is Buddy Choat.
+Trussville's city council members were Perry Cook, Jaime Anderson, Lisa Bright, Ben Short, and Alan Taylor.

 Media

 The local newspaper is The Trussville Tribune.
 The Tribune, which covers crime, government, sports and community events in Trussville, Clay and Pinson, is published each Wednesday and provides news online.